qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/measure/index.rst

 Module Contents
 ---------------

-.. py:class:: Measure(setpoints=None, parameters=None, use_threads=False, station=None, name=None, timer=False)
+.. py:class:: Measure(*measure, setpoints=None, use_threads=False, station=None, name=None, use_timer=False)

    Bases: :py:obj:`qcodes.metadatable.Metadatable`

-   Class to create a ``DataSetPP`` from a single (non-looped) set of measured parameters.
+   Create a ``DataSetPP`` from a single (non-looped) set of measured parameters.

    ``Measure`` is used to measure a set of parameters at a single point in time.
    The typical use case is where the parameter(s)'s get function(s) return(s) an array, e.g. an oscilloscope trace, or a spectrum analyser trace.
-   At init, you can provide the parameters to measure and (optionally) setpoints.
-If no parameters are provided, the default station.measure() is used.
+   The array shape(s) do not need to be known and can change between measurements.
+   The parameters to be measured are provided at init or through station.set_measurement().
+   Optionally, setpoints may be provided, but this is usually not required nor recommended.
-   If no setpoints are provided, dummy setpoints are created for each dimension found in the parametersn (recommended, see below).
+   If no setpoints are provided, dummy setpoints are created for each dimension found in the measured parameters (recommended, see Args documentation below).

-   ``Measure.run()`` will execute the measurement, and return and save a ``DataSetPP``
+   ``Measure.run()`` executes the measurement, and returns and saves a ``DataSetPP``

    Examples:
        Measure two parameters: